wdurnoUBC/portfolio/README.md

 This item demonstrates basic usage of an STL hast set.

 ## [Deep Learning](https://github.com/wdurnoUBC/portfolio/tree/master/deepLearning)
-This item demonstrates simple 2-class image recognition with deep convolutional neural nets implemented in Keras and Tensorflow.
+Items include a convolutional autoencoder, 2-class image classifier, and a Shakespeare-generating recurrent net.
+Most software is implemented in **Tensorflow**, and also features some Keras.